Esther Chapter Five

 Esther 5:7 & 8

 Esther still hesitates even though the king has repeatedly told her that he would give her up to half of the kingdom.
-Many times we do the same type of thing with God as He has promised us many things and instead of confidently asking Him for what we need we hesitate and try to do it on our own.
+Many times we do the same type of thing with God as He has promised us many things and instead of confidently asking him for what we need we hesitate and try to do it on our own.

 Esther 5:9

 Haman left the banquet on top of the world but when he saw Mordecai his anger came out again.
-In spite of the death sentence hanging over him, Mordecai did not cower in fear or bend to Haman's will but still he trusted in God and His deliverance.
+In spite of the death sentence hanging over him, Mordecai did not cower in fear or bend to Haman's will but still he trusted in God and his deliverance.

 Esther 5:10 & 11